dmsl/anyplace/server/DEPLOY.md

 - `application.secret` - Generated from Step 2.
 - `server.address` - The URL the server is running on.

+- `password.salt` - used for password encryption
+- `password.pepper` - used for password encryption

 - filesystem settings (optional):
   + `floorPlansRootDir`: directory of the floorplans
   + `radioMapRawDir`: directory for the raw radiomap data